ratel-enclave/ratel-enclave.github.io/index.md

 layout: default
 ---

-## Ratel Overview
+## Ratel

-Commercial modern processors today have native support for trusted execution environments (TEEs) to run user-level applications in isolation from other software on the system.
-A prime example of such a TEE is Intel Software Guard eXtenstions (SGX).
-The hardware-isolated environment created by SGX, commonly referred to as an _enclave_, allows running a user-level application without trusting the operating system.
-Enclave memory is isolated from all other softwares on the system, even from the privileged OS or hypervisor.
-While being a promising hardware-rooted building block, enclaves have severely limited capabilities, such as no native access to system calls and standard OS abstractions.
-On the other hand real-world applications heavily relies upon OS primitives like system calls, dynamic libraries, multi-threading, multi-processing, signal handling etc.

-We present a new system called Ratel-enclave which provides the capability to run unmodified x86-64 Linux binaries within Intel SGX enclaves.
-Ratel-enclave gives native applications the ability to use OS level primitives while running with Intel SGX support.
-Ratel-enclave uses dynamic binary translation which is a mature technique to enable cross-platform binary compatibility.
-Using DBT to address the binary compatibility issue has the advantage of having smaller TCB than other approaches (Eg: Using Library OS inside enclaves).
+Ratel is a new system which provides the capability to run unmodified x86-64 Linux binaries within Intel SGX enclaves.
+Ratel enables dynamic binary translation (DBT) inside SGX enclaves, i.e., it changes the program execution on-the-fly to be compatible with SGX abstractions.
+Specifically, Ratel enables DynamoRio to run inside enclaves.
+Ratel has a smaller trusted codebase (about 20KLOC) inside the enclave and has the potential to enable cross-platform binary compatibility.

-## Before we begin with Ratel-enclave
+## Before we begin with Ratel

 Ratel runs on Intel(R) SGX enclaves on Linux platforms.
 Ratel works on the x86-64 architecture and is currently tested on Ubuntu 16.04 (both server and desktop version), with Linux kernel versions 4.15.0.
 Before you start using Ratel, you should setup a stable Intel SDK developement environment.
 Then you can quickly test Ratel with applications.
 Please follow the instructions below, to setup Intel SGX environment and Ratel on your system.